 - Come home and I’ll throw the biggest party heaven has ever seen (Luke 15:7).

 - I have always been Father, and will always be Father (Ephesians 3:14-15).

 - My question is: Will you be my child?
 (John 1:12-13).

 - I am waiting for you (Luke 15:11-32).

 Choose the statements most meaningful to you and write them down.
 Keep them handy to read and pray over when you believe you need a reminder of your Heavenly Father’s love for you, especially when another person, be it your father or someone else, hurts your feelings, minimizes your worth, or ignores you.

 However, there is a trap to avoid.
 Just as it is wrong to compare God to the actions and attitudes of an earthly father, it is equally incorrect to do the reverse.
-The more you embrace the loving fatherhood of God you have so desperately craved, the tendency there may be to magnify your earthly father’s shortcomings.
+The more you embrace the loving fatherhood of God you have so desperately craved, there may be the tendency to magnify your earthly father’s shortcomings.
 Please, don’t fall into that temptation.
 No one can measure up to God — not you, not me, and not our fathers.
 None of us are perfect.
 We have all fallen short (Romans 3:23).

-Ask God to open your heart to see your father through His eyes.
+Ask God to open your heart to see your father through his eyes.
 Slowly, the pain of the past will begin to dissipate.
 The wounds so deeply imbedded will begin to heal.
 Given time, your heart will accept the concept of forgiving your earthly father, just as God has forgiven you for your faults and sins.
 It takes time, but it can happen.

 I personally know it for a fact.
-Because God is such a loving, caring, and perfect Father to me, I can now view my earthly father as another human being struggling with his worth and purpose, with talents and flaws, achievements and failures, who is loved by His Creator ― just like me.
+Because God is such a loving, caring, and perfect Father to me, I can now view my earthly father as another human being struggling with his worth and purpose, with talents and flaws, achievements and failures, who is loved by his Creator ― just like me.